 From November to February, the ticket costs €6 for adults and €3 for kids.
 However, it costs €10 for adults and €5 for kids from March to October.
 Entry is free every first Sunday of any month between October and March.

 If your kids love swimming, then head to the Piscina Le Pavoniere in Florence.
 Enjoying the water activities in Piscina Le Pavoniere is one of the fun things to do in Florence with kids.
 It is a large outdoor swimming pool with a separate area for kids, a pizzeria, and lounge chairs.

 Piscina Le Pavoniere is part of the Parco delle Cascine (Cascine Park).
 There are a lot of activities that you and your kids can do there.
 Some of the activities include swimming, aqua fitness, underwater activities, and free swimming!

-Palazzo Vecchio Museum is the most famous museum in Florence where a lot of tourists with their kids visit round the year.
+Palazzo Vecchio Museum is the most famous museum in Florence that a lot of tourists with their kids visit around the year.
 So why is the Palazzo Vecchio in Florence, Italy so famous?
 It is because the museum is a symbol of Renaissance Florence.
 As the most important historic government building, it was the government centre of the Medici grand dukes of Tuscany.

 Located in the Piazza della Signoria, Museo di Palazzo Vecchio, better known as Palazzo Vecchio, is also called Palazzo della Signoria.
 In 1872, the Palazzo Vecchio became a town hall.
 When you go there, your kids can enjoy dressing up in Medici clothes and act as Renaissance noble.
 Kids under the age of six have free entry.